niklasmh/web-listener/README.md

 { price: value.price, location: json.locations[0] }
 ```

-Now, the engine will check with the `prevValue` variable and check if the `compare` condition is true.
+Now, the engine will check if the `compare` condition is true using the old `prevValue` and the current `value`.
 ````

 ## GitHub Actions vs locally